TheShermanTanker/pypy/pypy/doc/how-to-release.rst

   $ # edit the version to 7.1.0-alpha0
   $ hg ci

-To change the version, you need to edit three files:
+To change the version, you need to edit two files:

   - ``module/sys/version.py``: the ``PYPY_VERSION`` should be something like
     ``(7, 3, 10, "final", 0)`` or ``(7, 3, 9, "candidate", 2)`` for rc2.

-  - ``module/cpyext/include/patchlevel.h``:  the ``PYPY_VERSION`` should be
-    something like "7.3.10" for the final release or "7.3.10-candidate3" for rc3.

   - ``doc/conf.py``